Raven logo

 What is the best Apple Notes alternative for Markdown?

-Raven is for people who like Apple Notes but want Mac and iPhone notes stored as plain Markdown files.
+Raven is for people who like Apple Notes but want Mac, iPhone, and iPad notes stored as plain Markdown files.
 Apple Notes is still better for free collaboration, scanning, handwriting, and built-in Apple ecosystem capture.

 Can Apple Notes export Markdown?